ibm-cloud-docs/secrets-manager/provision.md

 - **Free during beta**: No charges apply during the beta period.
 - **Beta to GA migration**: Data migration from beta instances to GA instances is not supported.

 These limitations are temporary and apply only during the public beta period.
-It will be removed or modified when the Vault Dedicated plan reaches general availability.
+It will be removed or modified when the [Vault Dedicated]{: tag-green} reaches general availability.
 {: important}

 Key points to remember:
 - **Trial instances** can only be upgraded to Standard plan.
-To use the Vault Dedicated plan, you must provision a new Vault Dedicated instance.
+To use the [Vault Dedicated]{: tag-green}, you must provision a new Vault Dedicated instance.
 - **Only one Trial instance** is allowed per account.
 Before creating a new Trial instance, you must delete any existing Trial instance and its reclamation.
 - **Features differ significantly** between plans.
 Review the [Feature overview](/docs/secrets-manager?topic=secrets-manager-feature-overview) to determine which plan best fits your needs.